anandshaw123/Marketing-Sales-Performance-Dashboard/README.md

 ## 💡Recommendations

 - Increase investment in Television Ads and Facebook Page Marketing to maximize revenue.
 - Improve sales training and strategies for underperforming team members (Taylor & Morgan).
 - Focus on offering discounts or marketing campaigns in low-performing months (March-April).
 - Promote high-revenue skill levels (KII.
 L4, Fdn.
 L5) more aggressively to drive profits.
 - Expand marketing efforts in high-performing locations (A101, A201) to sustain growth.

+## Project Presentation
+Pending...

+### Slides

+The detailed presentation slides for this project can be found

+## Installation and Usage
+- Microsoft Excel